CY3ER-C0D3R/Forter-Challenge/README.md

 ## Running the tests

-Use the option menu to change the max number of allowed typos.
+Use the options menu to change the max number of allowed typos.
 Enter different information and get different outputs.
 Also, check if automatic unit test gave the desired output.